SCCapstone/CCChatbot/README.md

 # Cable Company Chatbot

-> Our team is creating an AI chatbot for a Cable Company.
-The chatbot will resolve internet connection and cable tv issues and will schedule appointments.
+> Our team is creating an AI chatbot for ACME Cable Company.
+Acme Cable Company would like to utilize an AI chatbot for their customer service.
+The AI chatbot is used by customers, technicians, and customer service representatives.
+The AI chatbot diagnoses common internet connectivity and cable tv issues.
+The chatbot also allows the user to book an appointment.
 To provide better service the chatbot needs contact information and then the user selects a time and date for the appointment.
 The technician service hours are from 8 am to 7 pm, seven days a week.
-The chatbot will be used by the customers, customer service representatives, and technicians.

 The chatbot will be made using Dialogflow.
 Google Calendar API will be used for adding events.

-> Place screenshot of the app here.
+The chatbot uses firebase to save appointment information and customer service reports made by the users.
+A map of the dialog is below.

 # Technologies